unrealwork/atsd-use-cases/OrovilleDam/README.md

 Below is a screenshot showing the change in storage capacity of the dam from Friday February 10th, 2017, to the morning of February 15th, 2017 (the time this article was published).
 The threshold capacity is **3,537,577 af**, as marked by the orange line in the image.
 As a note, you can scroll over horizontally and up or down vertically by left-clicking and dragging in the direction you would like to shift.
-We can see the approximate time that the dam **exceeded the threshold capacity** was between 2:00 and 3:00 am U.S. pacific time (PT).
+We can see the approximate time that the dam **exceeded the threshold capacity** was between 2:00 and 3:00 am U.S. pacific time (PT) on February 11th.
 3,539,160 af was recorded at 2:00 am on February 11th, and the storage level **returned to below the threshold limit** between 11:00 pm on February 12th and 12:00 am (PT) on February 13th with 3,533,936 af recorded at midnight (both times marked below).
-Additionally, we can observe that the dam hit its peak storage of 3,578,686 af on Sunday February 12th at 3:00 am.
+Additionally, we can observe that the dam hit its peak overflow of 3,578,686 af on Sunday February 12th at 3:00 am.

 ![Figure 3](Images/Figure3.png)